My rights as a patient

 At any moment you may withdraw your consent in the same way you gave it or by using this pdf form.

 Only withdraw your consent if you no longer agree to securely and digitally file share your medical documents.
 In the case of withdrawal, all services related to consent would be deactivated.
-If you withdraw your consent, neither you nor any doctor will have access to documents shared via the health networks.
+If you withdraw your consent, neither you nor any health professionals will have access to documents shared via the health networks.
 Please note that your GP can still receive your medical documents by other existing communication channels (mail, e-mail box, etc.)

 You receive no official document when you unsubscribe.